 The best way to get rid of the extra water is to deploy silica beads.
 Toss a couple of silica beads in a vacuum bag full of filament, and it’ll suck out all small quantities of moisture that’s left in the bag.

-Dry boxes have a way of reducing the humidity level in it so that it is good enough to preserve and protect your filament.
+Dry boxes have a way of reducing the humidity level in them so that it is good enough to preserve and protect your filament.

 With the help of dehumidifier technology, dry boxes get rid of too much humidity that could ruin your filament.
 With less contact with air, your filament would produce high-quality prints when you use them to print any object.